 Proof of stake is another pioneer of blockchain protocols.
 It emerged as an alternative to the existing proof of work as it requires less energy and offers higher efficiency, though there's debate about this.

 The technical feature of this system is the absence of complex calculations.
-Instead of making it a competition among participants, the system makes the participant pledge their crypto assets and wait to be ed to create a new block.
+Instead of making it a competition among participants, the system makes the participant pledge their crypto assets and wait to create a new block.
 The participants in proof of stake are called validators.
-Validators should tie up some of their coins so that they can't use them when participating in the proof of stake process.
-Similar to miners in proof-of-work, they will also be rewarded for taking part in this system.

 The advantage of proof of stake is that transactions are relatively fast compared to transactions on the Bitcoin network, but some people are still skeptical of this system.
-They point out that validators with high stakes are more likely to be chosen, so it can create an oligopoly among participants.
-It can also be said that the rich are getting richer and they will have more control in the blockchain, which would potentially steer blockchains back to the centralized system.
+They point out that validators with high stakes are more likely to be chosen so that it can create an oligopoly among participants.

 3. Delegated Proof of Stake (DPoS)

 Delegated proof of stake is a popular evolution to the regular proof of stake system.
-The base concept is basically similar to the proof of stake where blocks are validated by ed validators or delegates.
+The base concept is similar to the proof of stake where ed validators or delegates validate blocks.
 However, in DPoS, the delegates are chosen based on votes instead of algorithms.
-The blockchain community can vote on delegates by pooling their tokens into a staking pool and linking it to a particular delegate.
-The value or weight of each vote is determined by the sum of the assets of the voters.

 4. Proof of Activity